dough10/PolySonic/README.md

 - gracefull upgrade from previous config settings

-- methods for adding selecting updating & deleting configs
+- methods for adding selecting updating & deleting configs for settings page

 - image cache clean up on config change

+- stop audio clear play queue on config change

 in work:

-- clean up any text that isn't already included in the message.json
+- add any text that isn't already included in the message.json file

 - figure out how to deal with creating a config for a server that can not currently be connected to (maybe just a "save anyway" dialog)

-- when changing or editing configs need a quick method to test the connection before changing the 'app' variables
+- when changing or editing configs need a quick method to test the connection before changing the 'app' variables (maybe a notification dialog if the connection test fails)

-- methods to create edit select and delete configs are needed for the "loging" page
+- methods to create edit select and delete configs are needed for the "loging" dialog

+- on artist page use color thief to get a color from the header image and change color of fab to match

 Required software for development environment